SunGajiwala/SentimentAnalysis/README.md

 Step 1: Clone the repository to your local system

-Step 2: Install the requirements.txt file *pip install requirements.txt*
+Step 2: Install the requirements.txt file *"pip install requirements.txt"*

 Step 3: Local the cloned directory and Run the command on your terminal *"streamlit run SentimentAnalysis.py"*